Hotels4Teams

 Which hotels near Southern New Mexico Fairgrounds are good for team or group travel?

 Several hotels near Southern New Mexico Fairgrounds accommodate team and group travel.
-Comfort Inn & Suites Las Cruces Mesilla (17.64 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hampton Inn & Suites Las Cruces I-10 (17.72 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Springhill Suites by Marriott Las Cruces (17.76 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn & Suites Las Cruces - University Area (19.22 mi, from $51/night), Comfort Inn & Suites Las Cruces Mesilla (17.64 mi, from $120/night), and Hampton Inn & Suites Las Cruces I-10 (17.72 mi, from $124/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn & Suites Las Cruces - University Area also has bus or oversized vehicle parking.

 Are there budget-friendly hotels near Southern New Mexico Fairgrounds?